The 10 Most Important DP Patterns for Interviews

 Ten cover roughly 90% of what shows up: Linear DP, Coin Change, LCS, LIS, Edit Distance, Subset Sum, 0/1 Knapsack, 2D Grid DP, Prefix Sum DP, and Game Theory DP.
 If you know these ten with their invariants, you'll have the tools for most DP questions you'll face.

 Understanding a solution is recognition, which is passive.
 Constructing one requires you to identify the invariant, define the state, and derive the transition from scratch.
-Most engineers practice by reading solutions, which trains recognition but not construction.
+The common habit is practicing by reading solutions, which trains recognition but not construction.
 To close that gap, you need to practice the derivation process itself, not just review the final answer.

 Scan the problem for identification triggers.
 Two strings suggests LCS or Edit Distance.
 A target sum with element selection suggests Subset Sum or Knapsack.
 A grid with path counting suggests 2D Grid DP.
 The invariant table in this article gives you the structural signature to match against.
 With practice, this identification becomes fast enough to happen in the first 30 seconds of reading a problem.